History and predecessors

 Major Internet service providers (ISPs), home networking equipment manufacturers, and web companies around the world united to redefine the global Internet and permanently enable IPv6 for their products and services on 6th June 2012.

-Some of the participants that you for sure know are:
+Some of the participants that you, for sure know are:

-Since then, participation in World IPv6 Launch and use of IPv6 around the world has continued to grow and is immensely increasing!
+Since then, participation in World IPv6 Launch and the use of IPv6 around the world has continued to grow and is immensely increasing!

 Benefits of IPv6 vs. IPv4